Pedro Navarrete

 Pedro Zenon Navarrete Montaño (born 30 July 1981) is a Mexican professional boxer.
 Pedro is the former WBC CABOFE Featherweight and WBC FECOMBOX Super Featherweight Champion.

 Professional career

 On 3 May 2007 Navarrete beat Gerardo Mijares to win the inaugural WBC FECOMBOX Super Featherweight title.

-In May 2010, Pedro lost to undefeated Mikey Garcia on the undercard of Garcia–Margarito.
+In May 2010, Pedro lost to undefeated Mikey Garcia on the undercard of Antonio Margarito vs. Roberto García.